Mazen-B/DataSense/README.md

     - [x] in get_filtered_data, we need to only load the needed columns for a specific time range
 - ### Unit tests
   - [ ] for conf logic
-  - [ ] for data processing logic, especially the values that i am replacing
+  - [x] for data processing logic, especially the values that i am replacing
-  - [ ] add a script that automate the execution of the tests
+  - [x] add a script that automate the execution of the tests

+Example: Rule: If sensor1 > threshold and sensor10 < threshold → error_signal = True